sureshyellamelli/microservicesassignment/README.md

 Project Setup

-1.First run the Eureka Service Descovery project located in serviceregistry folder Access the URL @ localhost:9001
+1.First run the Eureka Service Discovery project located in serviceregistry folder Access the URL @ localhost:9001

 2.Run the microservices Inventory service and Catalogues services located in the project inventory, catalogueservices